Superradiance -- the 2020 Edition: Superradiance in black hole physics

 In this section we introduce the theory of superradiant scattering of test fields on a BH background.
 Fluctuations of order ${\cal O}(\epsilon)$ in the scalar or vector field in a given background induce changes in the spacetime geometry of order ${\cal O}(\epsilon^2)$, and therefore to leading order can be studied on a fixed BH geometry.
 Before entering in the details of the problem, it is instructive to consider a model that captures the basic ingredients of superradiant scattering in curved spacetime.
 For simplicity, we assume asymptotic flatness.

-Let us assume that the spacetime is stationary and axisymmetric.
-As we shall see, in this case various types of perturbations propagating on fixed BH metrics can be expressed in terms of a single master variable $\Psi$ which obeys a Schroedinger-type equation of the form
+Let us assume that the spacetime is stationary and axisymmetric~\footnote{A special feature of vacuum stationary GR solutions is their \emph{axisymmetry}~\cite{Hawking:1971vc}.
+This simplifies considerably the treatment of superradiant instabilities in GR, as it excludes mixing between modes with different azimuthal number $m$.}.
+As we shall see, in this case various types of perturbations propagating on fixed BH metrics can be expressed in terms of a single master variable $\psi$, after a Fourier-decomposition and harmonic expansion of the time-domain fields.
+For example, the Klein-Gordon equation for a minimally coupled charged scalar field in this curved spacetime was given in Eq.~\eqref{eq:MFEoMScalar}.
+Using the ansatz \be \Psi(t,r,\vartheta,\varphi)=\int d\omega \sum_{lm} e^{-i\omega t}Y_{lm}(\vartheta,\varphi) \frac{\psi(r)}{r}\,, \ee the Klein-Gordon equation above can be written in the Schroedinger-like form

 where the potential $V_{\rm eff}(r)$ is model dependent and encodes the curvature of the background and the properties of the test fields.
 The coordinate $r_*$ maps the region $r\in[r_+,\infty[$ to the entire real axis.
 Given the symmetries of the background, we consider a scattering experiment of a monochromatic wave with frequency $\omega$ and azimuthal and time dependence $e^{-i\omega t+im\varphi}$.
 Assuming $V_{\rm eff}$ is constant at the boundaries, Eq.\eqref{wave} has the following asymptotic behavior